Omycron83/Notes/Temp/Vorschrieb.md

 #### Environmental Impacts:

 1. **Rising Sea Levels**:
 		Due to the increase in average temperatures, the previous balance between water and ice at the poles has been disturbed, leading to the ice at our poles and glacier melting by about 350 billion tons a year.
-Because the density of ice is smaller than that of water, this leads to an increase of average sea levels.
+Because the density of ice is smaller than that of water, this leads to an increase of average sea levels, ultimately dooming those living above .

     - **Effects on Humans**: Increased flooding can displace communities, especially in low-lying coastal areas.
 Loss of land can lead to conflicts over resources and contribute to the displacement of millions of people, creating climate refugees.
 2. **Extreme Weather Events**: